lehmanwics/lehmanwics.github.io/_drafts/road-to-ghc-a-preparation-guide-for-the-grace-hopper-celebration.md

 * Don't pack uncomfortable shoes like high heels
 * Leave sharp scissors at home (see above)

+## Resumes

+Your resume is the most important representation of yourself.
+This is the only thing sponsors will have to go off of in the beginning before they meet you in person.

+Make sure it shines, represents the best possible you, and works for what you're applying to.

+You may want to consider having different versions of your resume especially if you're considering different positions and have varying experience.

+For example, **if you're applying for business analyst positions** you want to highlight skills, accomplishments, and project aspects that emphasize skills necessary for a business analyst role.

+**If you're applying for software engineering**, make sure to include relevant skills and technologies you are **comfortable** speaking about.

+**Never** add any project, language, or technology to your resume that you are not comfortable talking about or explaining as you will inevitably be asked a question about it.

+However, if you ran a handful of SQL queries in MySQL Workbench before but are not entirely familiar with SQL, don't add SQL to your list of languages and technologies.
+Instead, add what **you used SQL for** in the description of your project on your resume.

+This is a way to say you've used the language or technology before but not completely familiar with the technology although you are capable of picking it up if given a more in-depth project.

+Lastly, **upload your revised resume to the GHC database a week and a few days before the conference.**

 ## Game Plan

 Whether you're there for the talks and workshops or to land a job or internship, you need a game plan.